-This talk will look at the scope and impact of Lord Justice Jackson’s Review of Fixed Recoverable Costs, from the perspective of one of the Assessors for the Review.
+This talk will look at the scope and potential impact of Lord Justice Jackson’s Review of Fixed Recoverable Costs, with a focus on costs in judicial review.

 This session is a discussion of the latest case law on the use that can be made of Parliamentary materials in litigation.

 Martin Chamberlain QC, Brick Court Chambers

 Please choose one of four:

 1. Update on the private/public data divide

 This session will look at the likely provisions of the Data Protection Bill announced in the Queen’s speech and the impact this will have on often controversial uses of data by public bodies such as the NHS and schools (but not necessarily law enforcement agencies).
 This session will also look at the current regulatory options for challenging exploitation of data by private companies on previously unseen scales, by organisations looking to influence (amongst other things) elections.